Chocolate Mint Protein Bars (No-Bake, Gluten-Free)

 Here are easy, detailed, step-by-step instructions for making my easy homemade protein bars.
 The instructions are also repeated in the recipe card at the bottom of this blog post.

-In a food processor or mixer, add the 1/3 cup cashew butter, 1/3 cup oat flour, 1/2 cup chocolate protein powder, 2 tablespoons maple syrup, 2 tablespoons ground flaxseed, 3 tablespoons Greek yogurt, 1 tablespoon coconut oil, 1 tablespoon cocoa powder, 1 teaspoon vanilla extract, 1/2 teaspoon mint extract, and 1/4 teaspoon salt and mix until a thick dough forms.
+Add 1/3 cup cashew butter, 1/3 cup oat flour, 1/2 cup chocolate protein powder, 2 tablespoons maple syrup, 2 tablespoons ground flaxseed, 3 tablespoons Greek yogurt, 1 tablespoon melted coconut oil, 1 tablespoon cocoa powder, 1 teaspoon vanilla extract, 1/2 teaspoon mint extract, and 1/4 teaspoon sea salt to a food processor or mixing bowl.
+Mix until a thick, uniform dough forms.

 Adding all the protein bar ingredients to a food processor.